Til-Weimann/import-objects-extended/README.md

 # import-objects-extended
-**Import Objects Extended** is a plugin for Enfusion / ArmA Reforger Tools allows you to bulk-place entities using data specified in a CSV file.
+**Import Objects Extended** is a plugin for Enfusion / ArmA Reforger Tools that allows you to bulk-place entities using data specified in a CSV file.

 It is an extended version of the Import Objects tool, adding features such as:
 - Rotation, Scale and Object Randomization